zoff99/java_toxclient_example/README.md

-# Tox Reference Implementation for Java
+# ToxClient in Java for Linux [Minimal working Example]

 Build Status
 =